ni/nimi-python/docs/nifgen/class.rst

         Specifies the active edge for the Script trigger.
 This property is used when :py:attr:`nifgen.Session.script_trigger_type` is set to Digital Edge.

+        .. tip:: This property can be set/get on specific script_triggers within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container script_triggers to specify a subset.

+            Example: :py:attr:`my_session.script_triggers[ ... ].digital_edge_script_trigger_edge`

+            To set/get on all script_triggers, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.digital_edge_script_trigger_edge`

         The following table lists the characteristics of this property.

             +-----------------------+------------------------------------+